Climate-Invariant Machine Learning: Results

-There are a few cases in which rescaling inputs does not fully solve the generalization problem, e.g., when trying to generalize from the aquaplanet to the Earth-like simulation.
-In that case, we leverage the fact that input rescalings can easily be combined with standard ML techniques to improve generalization, such as DP layers before each activation function and a single BN layer before the first DP layer \citep{ioffe2015batch}.
-As DP layers randomly drop a fixed proportion of the free parameters during training, NNs with DP fit their training set less well (see NN CI+DN row of Tab~\ref{tab:Results}).
-However, they improve generalization in difficult cases (e.g., between cold aquaplanet and Earth-like simulations) and do not overly deteriorate generalization in cases where the input rescalings work particularly well (e.g., from cold to warm aquaplanet).
-Our results suggest that \textit{combining physics-guided generalization methods (e.g., physical rescaling of the inputs/outputs) with standard ML generalization methods (e.g., DP)} is advantageous and deserves further investigation.
+There are a few cases in which transforming inputs does not fully solve the generalization problem, e.g., when trying to generalize from the aquaplanet to the Earth-like simulation.
+In that case, we leverage the fact that input transformations can easily be combined with standard techniques to improve generalization, such as DP layers before each activation function and a single BN layer before the first DP layer \cite{ioffe2015batch}.
+As DP layers randomly drop a fixed proportion of the trainable parameters during training, NNs with DP fit their training set less well (see NN CI+DN row of Fig~\ref{tab:Results}).
+However, they improve generalization in difficult cases (e.g., between cold aquaplanet and Earth-like simulations) and do not overly deteriorate generalization in cases where the input transformations work particularly well (e.g., from cold to warm aquaplanet).
+Our results suggest that \textit{combining physics-guided generalization methods (e.g., physical transformation of the inputs/outputs) with regularization methods (e.g., DP)} is advantageous and deserves further investigation.
 After analyzing the overall MSE during training, we now turn to the spatial characteristics of our ML models’ skill after training.